- Chart

 Bid-Ask Spread

-The bid-ask spread for EPP is typically tight, indicating good liquidity and lower trading costs.
+The bid-ask spread is typically narrow, indicating efficient pricing and low trading costs for most market participants.

 Market Dynamics